 The procedure to be followed has been created to streamline and minimize the time and effort needed by the applicant to gain this approval.
-Council may delegate the approval of non-controversial Heritage Permits to Cultural Services staff.
+Council and Heritage Vaughan have delegated the approval of non-controversial Heritage Permits to Cultural Services staff.